 Currently, the Listing Rules permit an issuer—regardless of whether the issuer is a company, real estate investment trust, or a business trust—to issue a summary financial statement in accordance with the Companies Act.
 However, the Companies Act may not be the correct legislation to apply to real estate investment trusts or business trusts.
 The Listing Rules have been amended to more accurately reflect the different legislation, subsidiary legislation, or code which may apply to the relevant entity involved.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, Bernard Lui, a director of Morgan Lewis Stamford LLC, a Singapore law corporation affiliated with Morgan Lewis & Bockius LLP.
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, Bernard Lui, a solicitor of Morgan Lewis Stamford LLC, a Singapore law corporation affiliated with Morgan Lewis & Bockius LLP.